 Low-Loft Quilt Batting

 Low-loft batting makes less of a statement and gives an overall flatter appearance.
-Low loft is a best batting for placemats, wall hangings, table runners, and handmade purses and tote bags.
+The low loft is the best batting for placemats, wall hangings, table runners, and handmade purses and tote bags.

 Quilt Batting Sizes